City Baking Guide

 What is the fastest way to adapt recipes for Taos altitude?

-Start with the Taos preset, run one test batch, and adjust one main variable at a time while logging outcomes.
+Start with the Taos preset, run one test batch, and adjust one main variable at a time while logging texture, doneness, and rise behavior.